 The report provides 76 recommendations that seek to enable the modernization and transformation of the electricity system.
 Undertaken in conjunction with state and local governments, policymakers, industry, and other stakeholders, the recommendations provide the building blocks for longer-term, planned changes and activities.

 About the Quadrennial Energy Review

-On January 9, 2014, President Obama issued a Presidential Memorandum directing the administration to conduct a Quadrennial Energy Review (QER).
-Informed by the June 2013 President’s “Climate Action Plan” and in response to a 2011 recommendation by the President’s Council of Advisors on Science and Technology, the administration-wide QER enables the federal government to translate policy goals into a set of analytically based, integrated actions--executive actions, legislative proposals, and budget and resource requirements for proposed investments--over a four-year planning horizon.
+On January 9, 2014, President Obama issued a Presidential Memorandum directing the Administration to conduct a QER.
+In response to a 2011 recommendation by the President’s Council of Advisors on Science and Technology, the Administration-wide QER enables the Federal Government to translate policy goals into a set of analytically based, integrated actions--executive actions, legislative proposals, and budget and resource requirements for proposed investments--over a multi-year planning horizon.
 The White House Domestic Policy Council and Office of Science and Technology Policy jointly chair an interagency QER Task Force, while the Secretary of Energy provides support to the QER Task Force, including coordination of activities related to the preparation of the QER report, policy analysis and modeling, and stakeholder engagement.